openshift-cs/rosaworkshop/rosa-workshop/rosa/12-delete_cluster.md

 		rosa delete cluster --cluster <cluster-name>

+	!!! danger
+			**THIS IS NON-RECOVERABLE.**

 1. It will prompt you to confirm that you want to delete it.
 Press “y”, then enter.
-The cluster will be deleted and all its associated infrastructure. **THIS IS NON-RECOVERABLE.**
+The cluster and all its associated infrastructure will be deleted.

 	!!! note
 			All AWS STS/IAM roles and policies will remain and must be deleted manually once the cluster deletion is complete by following the steps below.